ShambhaviRoy/Motion-Detection-Using-Image-Processing/README.md

 # Motion-Detection-Using-Image-Processing
 Programmed a computationally low-cost algorithm in Python and OpenCV to detect human motion in an indoor area to automate surveillance tasks.
+The method proposed aims to detect motion in indoor areas for surveillance.
+This method requires two subsequent images captured by a single fixed camera sensor and detects motion in the interval between the two images.
+This is done by pre-processing and image subtraction followed by further processing to eliminate insignificant changes in the two image frames.
+The method presented here detects motion accurately and has good performance with low quality images.